Why Is My Child Suddenly Shy? What Parents Should Know - Baby Chick

 But shyness is associated with many positive attributes, too.
 Shy people tend to “look before they leap,” as they can be worried about new situations.
 This can mean they are more cautious, consider things, or even avoid risky situations, which helps keep them safe.10 Shy people might have stronger relationships, as they can appear more empathetic because they are good listeners.
 This can also mean they are better equipped for certain types of jobs that involve working with people in a compassionate way.11

-How To Help a Shy Kid
+How to Help a Shy Child

 Be Careful of Labels